 From Hero to Monster

-Kar made it his duty to defend his people, and very soon his praise reached the ear of the divine authority, who bestowed power on him so he could carry out his duty.
+Kar made it his duty to defend his people, and very soon his praise reached the ears of the divine authority, who bestowed power on him so he could carry out his duty.
 And he did justice.
 He cleared his village surroundings of bandits, and when he returned home, he took one of the most beautiful women as a wife.

 A Joyous Celebration